Saving for kids comes a lot easier (adults, too) if they use this one, weird trick I'm about to show you.

 Leave an un-intentioned amount of money aside for too long, and suddenly it becomes the perfect amount to spend on a new video game, or absorbs a convenience-store candy section addiction.

 Account money gremlins are a real thing, my friend.
-Whether you’re a kid or an adult!
+Whether you've got a kid savings plan or an adult one!

 How to Guide Your Kiddo through the Savings Account Naming Process